Words by Ebany & Jacinta

-We were feeling deflated by the negativity and having the entire country debate our love and the validity of our relationship.
+We were feeling deflated by the negativity and having the entire country debate our love and our relationship’s validity.
 Ebany decided that this was not the time in which she wanted to propose.
-We had spent 12 months planning a holiday that would coincidentally overlap with the lead up to the plebiscite.
+We had spent twelve months planning a holiday that would coincidentally overlap with the lead up to the plebiscite.
 Ebany packed the rings in the hopes of finding the perfect moment far away from the madness at home.

 There was such a moment, and we got engaged in the Swiss Alps!

 We were welcomed home by the news that Australia had voted in favor of marriage equality.
-We still weren’t 100% sure that same-sex marriage would be legalized, so we made the decision to plan a commitment ceremony that would hopefully turn out to be a legally recognized wedding.
+But still weren’t 100% sure that same-sex marriage would be legalized, so we decided to plan a commitment ceremony that would hopefully turn out to be a legally recognized wedding.

 We made a trip together to visit the Grace Loves Lace showroom at the Gold Coast.
-What an amazing experience.
+What a fantastic experience.
 Our stylist, Tina, was so patient with helping us find the perfect dresses.
 We each found the one we loved and were so set on them that we decided looking elsewhere wasn’t necessary.

 It turns out that everything does happen for a reason.
 We noticed one of the cafes in Dubbo had hosted a wedding or two and decided to approach them and see what they could do.
-We fell in love with the space.
-We could not believe that we had never been in there before, and it instantly became the perfect venue for us.
-The cafe owners, Cristina and Alister could not have been more accommodating; everything ran perfectly.
+Immediately falling in love with the space.
+We could not believe that we had never been there before, and it instantly became the perfect venue for us.
+The cafe owners, Cristina, and Alister could not have been more accommodating; everything ran perfectly.

-We went from a more formal seated wedding with 100 guests to an intimate 70 close friends and family canapé style wedding/party.
+We went from a more formal seated wedding with one hundred guests to an intimate seventy close friends and family canapé style wedding/party.